Search

 - Collections - Artifact

-- Wright Cycle Shop in Dayton, Ohio, circa 1910 - Before moving the Wright Cycle Shop from Dayton, Ohio, to Greenfield Village in November 1936, Henry Ford's agents collected old images and took detailed photographs of the building.
+- Wright Cycle Shop in Dayton, Ohio, 1936 - Before moving the Wright Cycle Shop from Dayton, Ohio, to Greenfield Village in November 1936, Henry Ford's agents collected old images and took detailed photographs of the building.
 These photos helped the team reassemble the structure in Dearborn, Michigan.
 Orville Wright and Charlie Taylor, the mechanic who built the engine for the 1903 Flyer, also assisted to ensure the reconstruction's accuracy.

 - Collections - Artifact

-Wright Cycle Shop in Dayton, Ohio, circa 1910
+Wright Cycle Shop in Dayton, Ohio, 1936

 Before moving the Wright Cycle Shop from Dayton, Ohio, to Greenfield Village in November 1936, Henry Ford's agents collected old images and took detailed photographs of the building.
 These photos helped the team reassemble the structure in Dearborn, Michigan.
 Orville Wright and Charlie Taylor, the mechanic who built the engine for the 1903 Flyer, also assisted to ensure the reconstruction's accuracy.